-Those who suffer from restless legs syndrome feel a persistent need to move their legs, typically because they experience some form of aching, burning, itching, or tingling, particularly when they’re resting.
+Those who suffer from restless leg syndrome feel a persistent need to move their legs, typically because they experience some form of aching, burning, itching, or tingling, particularly when they’re resting.
 People who experience these symptoms find that moving their legs is the only way to ease their discomfort.
 The symptoms tend to subside by morning.

-Though the cause of RLS is unknown, experts have said it is more common among people with an iron deficiency, pregnant women, and those who take certain medications, such as antihistamines or anti-depressants.
+Though the cause of Restless leg syndrome is unknown, experts have said it is more common among people with an iron deficiency, pregnant women, and those who take certain medications, such as antihistamines or anti-depressants.
 RLS can get in the way of a good night’s sleep, so it is typically treated with medications and lifestyle changes, such as regular exercise, a healthy diet, and avoiding tobacco and alcohol.
 If you suspect your loved one is suffering from RLS, consult a doctor for professional advice.

 Sleep apnea is a sleep disorder where your breathing is restricted, causing you to periodically stop breathing during the night.
 Sleep apnea occurs when the upper airway muscles relax during sleep and block airflow.
 Those who suffer from sleep apnea tend to experience sleep disruptions, snore loudly, and feel tired when they wake up.